petronius/delta-v/more-story.md

 output, and a second space age was born.

 The moon, the inner solar system, and finally the rocks and satellites of the outer solar system were colonized and industrialized.
-A universe shruk by jet-travel and networked computer systems expanded again, dramatically.
+A universe that had been shruk by jet-travel and networked computer systems expanded again, dramatically.

 Out in the depths of space, some found their fortune.
 Others, a new home.